abdullahNaeem202/abdullahNaeem202/README.md

 </h4>

-- 📚 I'm currently learning **React, NextJS, Tailwind, Airflow, and Snowflake**
+- 📚 I'm currently learning **React, NodeJS, Tailwind, Airflow, and Snowflake**
 - 💬 **Feel free to reach out** if you have any questions about my projects or work experience!
 - 📫 Reach me at abdullahnaeem@hotmail.ca
 - 💻 Check out my portfolio at: *insert link here*